 During 2016-2020 support was available for private individuals for installation of systems for storage of self-produced electricity.
 Grants were awarded with a maximum of 60 percent of the eligible costs, however, with a maximum of SEK 50,000 (SFS 2016:899).
-In 2021 the support system was replaced by tax reduction for green investments.
+In 2021 the support system was replaced by tax reduction for installation of green technology.